openkfw/TruBudget/doc/troubleshooting/README.md

 kill 17272
 ```

-After this, start the blockchain again using the steps above (including the exports of the variables!).
+After this, start the blockchain again using the steps described in the guide (including the exports of the variables!).

 ### Cannot start nginx